Assam NRC: Strong action being mulled for irregularities

 The sources told PTI that the irregularities were initially detected around September 2018, after which the Kamrup district administration swung into action and found that it was affecting the entire Chamaria revenue circle.

-The NRC (National Register of Citizens) authority was then informed about the development and after much deliberations, it was decided to hold reverification in these areas.
+The NRC (National Register of Citizens) authority was then informed about the development and after much deliberations, it was decided to hold re-verification in these areas.

-"It was a good pro-active decision by the NRC authority to hold the reverification process.
+"It was a good pro-active decision by the NRC authority to hold the re-verification process.

 "This shows that they are serious about bringing out an error-free NRC within the deadline," a source close to the development said.